responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 The project is now running locally with production data and can be accessed at `http://localhost:8000`.

-4. (optional) Push to your own Algolia index
+4. (Optional) Push to Your Own Algolia Index

 If the feature you are developing requires changes to the Algolia index, you can push the changes to your own Algolia index by setting the `ALGOLIA_ADMIN_KEY` environment variable to your own Algolia admin key and running the following command: